renatocron/Yaadgom/README.md

 Yaadgom helps you document your requests (to create an API Reference or something like that).

-Yaadgom output string in a markdown syntax, so you can pass it generated file to daux.io or other tool to generate online visualizations.
+Yaadgom output string in markdown format, so you can use those generated files on http://daux.io or other tools.

 # METHODS